nodejs/security-wg/tools/ossf_best_practices/gold_criteria.md

 > The project MUST apply at least one dynamic analysis tool to any proposed major production release of the software produced by the project before its release.

-**Unmet.
+**Met.
 Infrastructure for running several different dynamic analysis tools is provided by the project.
 See: https://github.com/nodejs/node/tree/master/tools**

 Context:
 - [CII Best Practices: Analysis](https://github.com/coreinfrastructure/best-practices-badge/blob/a51ed45fdcd8e2959781a86929f561521ac2e0e0/docs/other.md#upgrade-analysis-1)